phero-hq/phero/README.md

   <h1>Samen</h1>
 </div>

-Samen is the no-hassle and type-safe glue between your backend and frontend(s).
-Our mission is to reduce the amount of boilerplate to create a backend for your apps, and give you end-to-end type-safety in the process.
+Samen is the no-hassle and type-safe glue between your backend and frontend.
+Our mission is to give you the confidence you deserve, by making it impossible to make stupid mistakes and have as little boilerplate as possible.
+TypeScript is at the core of it all.

+Development with Samen goes in these steps:

+1. **Build your backend.** Define your domain models and functions in regular, plain TypeScript.
+2. **Run the CLI.** This runs the server and generates an SDK for your frontend, or multiple frontends at the same time.
+3. **Call your backend-functions from the frontend, as if they were local.** This includes type-safety and error-handling.

+This boosts your frontend development, because:

+- No more guessing about how the backend works.
+You can no longer make mistakes with the URL, method, headers or status-codes.
+Call the function, handle the Promise and get compile errors when things don't line up.
+- Stop assuming data is of the type you’re expecting.
+You know it is, period.
+- Use the domain models defined on the backend.
+- Handle custom errors thrown by the backend.
+- You're not bound to a data management framework.
+The backend functions are exposed as regular, local and async functions.
+It’s up to you how to use them.

+Backend development is a breeze as well:

+- Use the full power of TypeScript to define your domain models.
+No need for an additional language to learn and maintain, like with GraphQL and tRPC.
+- Know when you break compatability with the frontend, before even running it: TypeScript has your back.
+- You can stop generating specs or write documentation about the endpoints you expose, and what method and arguments they expect.
+- The server can be deployed anywhere, either on one of the cloud platforms or a regular Node server.

 Check out this introduction video to see how the basics work:

 [![Introduction video](./doc-assets/thumbnail.png)](https://www.youtube.com/watch?v=I13TKes7ylg)

 **Features**:

-✅ code-first, minimal API
+✅ Code-first, minimal API
-✨ generates a type-safe SDK for your frontends
+✨ Generates a type-safe SDK for your frontends
-🚀 easily share your models between server and client
+🚀 Share your models between server and client
+🧨 Mind-blowing error-handling
-📋 parses the input and output based on your models
+📋 Parses the input and output, based on your models
-🔋 comes with a Terminal UI
+🔋 Comes with a CLI
-🖖 middleware
+🖖 Middleware
-🏛️ only a single dependency: TypeScript
+🏛️ Only a single dependency: TypeScript

 ## Example: Hello World!

-All you need is a file called `src/samen.ts` on your backend.
+It all starts with a file called `src/samen.ts` on your backend.
 Here's an example:

 ```ts
 import { createService } from "@samen/server"